2025 English Open (snooker): Overview

 The tournament was held at the Brentwood Centre in Brentwood, England, for a fourth consecutive year.

-The English Open was first staged in 2016 and the inaugural winner was Liang Wenbo, who defeated Judd Trump 9–6 in the final to win his maiden ranking title.
-The winner receives the Steve Davis Trophy, which was named to honour the six-time World Champion following his retirement at the end of the 2015–16 snooker season.
+The English Open was first staged in 2016, and the inaugural winner was Liang Wenbo, who defeated Judd Trump 9–6 in the final to win his maiden ranking title.
+The winner of the tournament receives the Steve Davis Trophy, which was named to honour the six-time World Champion following his retirement at the end of the 2015–16 snooker season.

 The 2025 edition—the 10th consecutive staging of the event—took place from 11 to 21 September at the Brentwood Centre in Brentwood, England, the fourth consecutive year the venue had hosted the tournament.
 It was the fourth ranking event of the 2025–26 snooker season, following the 2025 Wuhan Open and preceding the 2025 British Open.
 It was also the first of four tournaments in the season's Home Nations Series, preceding the 2025 Northern Ireland Open, the 2025 Scottish Open, and the 2026 Welsh Open.
-Neil Robertson was the defending champion, having defeated Wu Yize 97 in the 2024 final.
+Neil Robertson was the defending champion, having defeated Wu Yize 9–7 in the 2024 final.